zeek/zeek-docs/doc/scripts/base/frameworks/broker/store.zeek.rst

    Remove a key-value pair from the store.

-   :h: the handle of the store to modify.
+   :param h: the handle of the store to modify.

-   :k: the key to remove.
+   :param k: the key to remove.

    :returns: false if the store handle was not valid.